syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Populating-Data.md

 ---
 layout: post
-title: Data Binding  in Syncfusion AutoComplete control for Xamarin.Forms
+title: Data Binding in Syncfusion AutoComplete control for Xamarin.Forms.
-description: This section decribes how to populate the strings or objects in the autocomplete for the filtering suggestion list.
+description: This section describes how to populate the strings or objects in the autocomplete for the filtering suggestion list.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug